 Once you’ve finished the basic design, it’s time to think about how your customers will get their coupon after they hit the submit button.
 There are several ways to do this.

-At OptinMonster, we recommend that you deliver it immediately via our Success action and also send it by email.
+At OptinMonster, we recommend that you deliver it immediately via our Success view and also send it by email.
 You’ll need to enable your email service provider integration for this to happen automatically.

-You can also use the Success section to:
+You can also use the Success view to:

-- Type in the coupon code on the success page as shown above.
+- Type in the coupon code on the success view as shown above.
 You can edit this in the same way as the other parts of your campaign.

 - Alternatively, redirect visitors to a new page where they can redeem the coupon.

 You can also use a coupon link as the redirect URL, which will apply the coupon automatically when visitors arrive at the target site.
 Here’s how you create those via Shopify and WooCommerce coupon plugins.
-(See our list of the best WooCommerce plugins and tools for more.)
+And be sure to check out our list of the best WooCommerce plugins and tools or best Shopify apps for more.

 Step 4: Choose Display Rules